IMA-WorldHealth/bhima/client/src/modules/voucher-tools/README.md

 # Voucher Tools
-Voucher Tools is a name given to a collection of components and services that provide administrative tools for quickly creating vouchers based on different inputs.
+Voucher Tools is a name given to a collection of components and services that automate financial operations through the creation of vouchers.
+They provide administrative tools for quickly creating vouchers based on different inputs and tasks.

 ## Structure
 The structure of this unit is to be decided.
 Currently each tool defines its own Component that is responsible for switching between input, output and error states.